hutman2083/SVCHVS/CV.md

 [Мой VK](https://vk.com/sashayakovlev2017)

 ### About Me
 I'm Student from Mogilev.
-Now studing in BRU on specialization ASOIR.
+Now studying in BRU on specialization ASOIR.
 I plays on quitar and trying to code some intersting projects.
 I will want to work in some Company and for this i trying learn some new languages just like C++ and JavaScript.
 ### Skills
 - C#
 - Java